 The global skincare market is projected to hit $200 billion by 2026, according to Statista.
 It's one of the most competitive beauty categories — and also one of the most loyal.
 People find a routine that works and they stick with it for years.

 That loyalty is your opportunity.
 If you can build a product someone trusts with their skin, you earn a customer who comes back every 60 days without being asked.
 No retargeting ads required.
 But earning that trust takes more rigor than most product businesses.
+Unlike a phone case or a coffee mug, skincare goes on a customer's body — which means formulation, safety, and regulation all matter from day one.
+The good news: the same rigor that makes skincare harder to launch is exactly what makes it defensible once you do.
 Here's how to do it right.

 Step 1: Identify Your Niche